ebrigham1/laravel-example/README.md

 While that is running modify your hosts file adding the proper ipaddress and hostename from your Homestead.yaml file (192.168.10.10 laravel.test).

-Once homestead has booted you should be able to access it locally by navigating to laravel.app.
+Once homestead has booted you should be able to access it locally by navigating to laravel.test.